-Travel sickness, or motion sickness, refers to the nausea or sickness experienced when travelling by car, train, boat, or train.
+Travel sickness, or motion sickness, refers to nausea or sickness experienced when travelling by car, train, boat or plane.

-Travel sickness occurs when the brain receives conflicting information from the body.
-The vestibular system, or inner-ear canals, are responsible for balance and detecting changes in the body’s position.
-While travelling, the eyes can easily be fooled into thinking the body is stationary, by following the movement of other objects, reading, or using electronic devices.
-Motion sickness occurs when the brain receives confused messages from the eyes and the vestibular system, leading to symptoms such as queasiness and cold sweats, to dizziness, nausea and vomiting.
+Travel sickness occurs when your brain receives conflicting information from your body.
+The vestibular system, or inner-ear canals, are responsible for balance and detecting changes in your body’s position.
+When you travel, your body is moving.
+However, your eyes might think your body is stationary, by following the movement of other objects, reading, or using electronic devices.
+Motion sickness occurs when the brain receives these confusing messages from your eyes and your vestibular system, leading to nausea, cold sweats, dizziness and vomiting.

 Anyone can experience travel sickness, with some experiencing more severe symptoms than others.
-However, travel sickness is more common in children, pregnant women, and people who are taking certain medications.
+However, travel sickness is more common in children, pregnant women, and people taking certain medications.

 Sea-sickness and car-sickness are both forms of motion sickness, caused by the eyes telling the brain that the body is stationary while the vestibular system detects motion.

-Most travel sickness treatments should be taken in advance of travel to prevent symptoms from occurring.
-This includes oral medications like Avomine and Kwells, and transdermal patches like Scopoderm.
+Most travel sickness treatments are taken in advance of travel to prevent symptoms from occurring.
+Treatments include oral medications like Avomine, Kwells and transdermal patches like Scopoderm.
 While Kwells tablets work best if taken 30 minutes before travel, they can also be taken when you feel nausea coming on.
-Like Kwells, Scopoderm patches contain an antimuscarinics, and are applied to the skin before a journey.
-They are a good option for anyone who struggles to swallow tablets, and tend to have less side effects.
-Acupressure bands are a drug-free option, and work by applying pressure on the inside of the wrist, which is thought to reduce nausea.
-Like patches, these are less likely to cause side effects such as drowsiness.
+Like Kwells, Scopoderm patches contain an antimuscarinic.
+They are applied to the skin before a journey.
+They are a good option for anyone who forgets to take tablets regularly or are going on long trips.
+Acupressure bands are a medicine-free option and work by applying pressure on the inside of the wrist, which may reduce nausea, and are non-drowsy.

 There are some steps you can take to reduce the impact of travel sickness.
-Your position in the moving vehicle can make a difference, so try sitting in the front seat of the car or in the middle of a boat where there is less rocking.
-If you begin to feel unwell, open a window and breathe in some fresh air, and stare at a fixed point on the horizon.
+Your position in a moving vehicle can make a difference, so try sitting in the front seat of a car or in the middle of a boat where there is less movement.
+If you begin to feel unwell, open a window and breathe in some fresh air.
+Try to stare at a fixed point on the horizon.
 Don’t read, watch films, or look at electronic devices if you know this makes you travel sick, and avoid looking at other cars passing by, or waves if you are on the water.
-Children can be distracted by talking or listening to music, and you can try breaking up the journey with regular breaks when you can take a walk.
-Avoiding eating heavy or spicy foods before a long journey, and try eating ginger biscuits or tea to settle nausea.
+Children can be distracted by talking or listening to music, and you can try taking regular breaks on a journey to take a walk and avoiding eating fatty or spicy foods before a long trip.
+Try chewing ginger sweets, eating ginger biscuits or sipping on ginger tea to settle nausea.

-Ginger is thought to help with travel sickness, particularly if you start taking it before your trip and at regular intervals throughout.
-You can try drinking ginger tea, eating ginger sweets or biscuits, or taking ginger tablets or capsules.
+Ginger is thought to help with travel sickness, particularly if you start taking it before your trip and regularly throughout.
+You can try drinking ginger tea, eating ginger sweets or ginger biscuits.

 Avomine tablets, which contain an antihistamine, can also be used to treat sickness triggered by other factors, including inner ear problems.
 For example, Avomine is commonly used to treat nausea from vertigo.
 Confirm with a doctor if Avomine is suitable for you as you may require an alternative treatment.

 There is a psychological element to motion sickness.
-The part of the brain that triggers sickness due to confused signals from the eyes and the vestibular system, the area postrema, is the same part of the brain that triggers vomiting when poison is detected.
-If your vestibular system senses motion while your eyes detect none, the brain is tricked into thinking it is hallucinating, a possible response to being poisoned.
+The part of the brain that triggers nausea due to confusing signals from the eyes and the vestibular system, the area postrema, is the same part of the brain that triggers vomiting when a poison is detected.
+If your vestibular system senses motion while your eyes detect none or vice versa, the brain is tricked into thinking it is hallucinating, a possible response to being poisoned.
 This is thought to be the reason behind nausea and vomiting while travelling.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers